GOLDEN TOAD'S SMOKED PRIME RIB

 - After 15 minutes, reduce smoker temperature to 324°F and wait.
 Try not to open your smoker.

-- For most roasts, rare starts at 120°F and medium rare starts at 130°F. Remember to pull your roast 5-10 degrees early as it will continue to climb as it rests.
-Mine usually take about 2-1/2 hours using my cooking methods above.
+- For most roasts, rare starts at 120°F and medium rare starts at 130°F. Remember to pull your roast 10-20 degrees early as it will continue to climb as it rests.
+Mine usually take about 2-½ to 3 hours using my cooking methods above.
+I like to pull my roasts out of the smoker between 112°F and 115°F because I find that a 4-bone roast will typically climb another 15°F to 20°F over an hour.

 - Remove from Cambro, cut the ties, remove the bones (save them, they will broil up for a nice little snack tomorrow), and carve your roast.